Get College Funded!

 - A Virginian who lost a full-time job because COVID-19 caused his/her place of employment to close or reduce staffing, and who is now working in a part-time job that pays less than $15 per hour.
 (Individuals who resigned from full-time employment to care for sick relatives or stay home with school-age children are not eligible for these training vouchers but may be eligible for other financial assistance.)

-Virginia Ready initiative provides registered VA Ready Scholars a $1,000 Credential Achievement Award upon obtaining the final credential in selected training programs in the following sectors: computer and cyber, healthcare and manufacturing/skilled trades (see list of eligible programs below).
-If you are currently unemployed, you are eligible to become a VA Ready Scholar.
+VA Ready Initiative: provides registered VA Ready Scholars a $1,000 Credential Achievement Award upon obtaining the final credential in selected training programs in the following sectors: computer and cyber, healthcare and manufacturing/skilled trades (see list of eligible programs below).
+You must apply prior to or within five (5) calendar days of the class start date.
 Apply to become a Virginia Ready Scholar!

 - FastForward Workforce Credential Grant (WCG) pays 2/3 of the cost of tuition for students enrolled in a workforce training program leading to an industry credential or licensure (listed below): You pay 1/3 of tuition upon enrollment; the Commonwealth of Virginia pays 1/3 upon successful completion of the class; the final 1/3 is paid by the Commonwealth of Virginia when you earn the credential.
 Click here to review Workforce Credentials Grant (WCG) policies.